getintogit1/Healthcare-Access-Platform/README.md

 ## 📍 Example View

 - OCM Orthopädische Chirurgie München marked with detailed location
+- --> In the Background my current location is fetched and the nearest hospital is calcualted and displayed
 - District-wise breakdown of pharmacies per resident
 - Dark and light visualizations for user preferences